anton-kotenko/kyotocabinet-node/README.md

 npm install
 in folder with sources.
 Or
-node-gyp condfigure && node-gyp --debug build to build debug version of library (-g -O0 flags)
+node-gyp configure && node-gyp --debug build to build debug version of library (-g -O0 flags) npm --debug install also builds debug version of module (-g -O0 gcc flags)